strategic-risk-associates/super-blog-public/README.md

 2) We will work together to fix all the tests

 3) Open up BUGS.md.
-We'll discuss how to attack these and if there's enough time implement fixes.
+We'll discuss how to attack these and implement fixes.

-4) Open up TODO.md.
-We'll note what could be improved in this app.
+4) You pick a new feature of your choosing to work on.
+You can come up with your own idea or pick one from TODO.md.
+It's OK if we don't finish the feature.